matatk/agrip/audioquake/manuals/user-manual-part02.md

 # Playing AudioQuake

-This part of the manual is a guide to playing AudioQuake.
+This part of the manual is a guide to playing *AudioQuake*.
 It is aimed at people who have played accessible games such as Shades of Doom and Monkey Business before.
 If you’d like more help and/or information than is provided here, please contact us and we’ll do what we can to help you out.

-AudioQuake has a number of game modes.
+*AudioQuake* has a number of game modes.
 This part explains only what is common between all game modes.
 Please read the next part of the manual to find out more about each individual mode.

 **Tip:** The following sections tell you which keys you can use to toggle various gameplay elements on and off.
 Please be aware that you’re welcome to change these – only the defaults are listed here.
-To learn how to redefine keys, please read the [Customising AudioQuake](#customising "Part VI.
-Customising AudioQuake") section.
+To learn how to redefine keys, please read the [Customising *AudioQuake*](#customising "Part VI.
+Customising *AudioQuake*") section.

 ## Starting AudioQuake